LadyNaggaga/DevFest_MSFTWorkshop/README.md

 The code snippet below is referencing your Project Oxford API key.
 It is great practice to never leave your key in your code.
 We use the [process.env](https://nodejs.org/api/process.html#process_process_env) to c onfig variables inside a Node.js application and PO_KEY is our Project Oxford API key.

+Scroll to the bottom of the image.js file to see the code for the Photon Particle reference Take note of the

 ### Sign into your azure account